-Immersing myself in the light and color and feeling of Mako Fujimura’s paintings, I listened over and over to Bach’s “Erbarme dich, mein Gott”, as though somehow this experience could open my eyes to the words that would communicate, that would transmit what I felt and saw.
+Immersing myself in the light and color and feeling of Mako Fujimura’s paintings, I listened over and over to Bach’s “Erbarme dich, mein Gott”, as though somehow this experience could open my eyes to the words communicating what I was feeling and seeing.

-Words feel clumsy, infinitely poor in comparison.
-But words can tell my own story of brokenness opening me to light and color and feeling, to quietness that sings, to healing.
+Words feel clumsy, infinitely poor in comparison to the visual experience.
+But words can tell my own story of brokenness opening me to light, to color and feeling, to quietness that sings.

-It becomes clear that the deep drive to express and illuminate the experience can only be satisfied by taking others by the hand and leading them to their own experience of listening, of seeing, of feeling.
-I can invite others to “come and see”, to know why their brokenness is the beginning and not the end, for there was One broken before they were.
+It becomes clear.
+The deep drive to express, to illuminate the experience, can only be satisfied by taking others by the hand and leading them to their own experience of listening, of seeing, of feeling.
+I can invite others to “come and see”, to know why their brokenness is the beginning and not the end.